mon-gmx/mon-gmx/README.md

 ### The challenge of picking a topic... or more than one

 As I take my time to learn, I can brag my understanding of Golang has improved drastically, but just as I push myself to learn the language, I feel the urge to learn other technologies.
 Node, Playwright, Flink, Terraform, Helm and the list goes on; unfortunately the list can be as long as the day but my capacity is limited.
 Learning Go for the 5th time in my lifetime has been a challenge.
 Normally I would go through the basics, but never looked further and what it takes to make something other than a tutorial.
 I found a bunch of good resources and I am learning to write some metrics through a server but Go is more than a handy native HTTP server.
 So this is my way to vent the frustration it causes me to try to play catchup with all the things I'd like to get better at with a limited amount of time and attention span, because even if I manage to get 16 hours in the day to focus on learning, I don't think I can borrow from my brain its capacity beyond 4 hours.
 I know this can be solved through priorities and time, let's see how things change.

+### The joy of getting something

+So just typing this as I can say things finally sunk in a couple topics I was struggling to get right.
+Yes, I'm still a dumb noob in both but the feeling of acomplishnes reminds me on when you get that lift after trying for weeks and out of thin air it just happens.